GSA/idmanagement.gov/_arch/architecture.md

 The FICAM Architecture is a framework for an agency to use in the ICAM program and solution roadmap planning.
 The FICAM Architecture focuses on enterprise identity processes, practices, policies, and information security disciplines.

->  A federal enterprise identity is the unique representation of an employee, contractor, or enterprise user, which could be a mission, business partner, or even a device or technology managed by a Federal agency to achieve its mission and business goals [(OMB Memorandum 19-17)](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
+>  A federal enterprise identity is the unique representation of an employee, contractor, or enterprise user, which could be a mission, business partner, or even a device or technology managed by a Federal agency to achieve its mission and business goals [(OMB Memorandum 19-17)](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link"}.

 ## Who Is the FICAM Architecture for?
 The FICAM Architecture is for agency personnel.
 An enterprise architecture is primarily used by: